CBI searches Manish Sisodia’s bank locker in Ghaziabad in liquor policy case

 The excise policy

-On August 17, the Central Bureau of Investigation booked the Aam Aadmi Party leader and 14 other persons alleging irregularities in the liquor policy.
+On August 17, the Central Bureau of Investigation booked the Aam Aadmi Party leader and 14 other persons alleging irregularities in the liquor policy, which came into effect on November 17.

-The excise policy 2021-’22, formulated on the basis of an expert committee report, came into effect in November.
-Under it, licences of 849 liquor shops were issued to private firms through open bidding.
-Earlier, four government corporations ran 475 liquor stores and the remaining 389 were private shops.
+The excise policy 2021-’22 was formulated on the basis of an expert committee report.
+Under the policy, licences of 849 liquor shops were issued to private firms through open bidding.
+Earlier, four government corporations ran 475 liquor stores and the remaining 389 were in private hands.

-However, it was withdrawn by the Aam Aadmi Party government on July 30.
+However, the new policy was withdrawn by the Aam Aadmi Party government on July 30.

 In the FIR, the central agency has alleged that the Delhi deputy chief minister and other accused public servants recommended and took decisions about the excise policy without the approval of the competent authority with “an intention to extend undue favours to the licencees post tender”.